microsoft/TypeScript-Handbook/pages/tutorials/React.md

 ## Defining our state

 We need to define the shape of the state which Redux will store.
-For this, we can just create a file called `src/types/index.tsx` which will contain definitions for types that we might use throughout the program.
+For this, we can create a file called `src/types/index.tsx` which will contain definitions for types that we might use throughout the program.

 ```ts
 // src/types/index.tsx